This post originally appeared as part of the Great Game of Business Gathering of the Games blog here.

 Criteria for “making the cut” is established by answering the following two questions: 1) Is the challenge strategic and moves us closer to our 3-year picture and our 10-year vision?
 2) Is it an urgent enough opportunity or challenge that it absolutely must be addressed?
 The master list is then distributed to the team leads who share it with their teams for feedback.

 It is during this phase that the budget process begins.
-We begin by distributing year to date pace data for each team lead’s department no later than October 1st.
-This gives each team lead an opportunity to review and begin to think about their department’s financial requirements and “wish list” for the upcoming year.
+We begin by distributing year-to-date pace data for each team lead’s department no later than October 1st.
+This gives each team lead the opportunity to review and begin to think about their department’s financial requirements and “wish list” for the upcoming year.

 Stage three takes place throughout October, to be completed by October 31st.
 The management team holds a series of meetings (as many as it takes, but usually not more than four) to discuss, debate, and ultimately decide on the top 1 to 7 goals for the upcoming year.
 The budget process continues during this stage by having all team leads submit their projected budget to the finance lead by October 31st.